i-dipanshu/local-simulation-of-production-grade-infra/docs/03. Jenkins/README.md

 - We can setup a stage for sonar server for code analysis.
 - We could also use build with parameter in Jenkins to improve reusability and management.

-## Conclusion
-By automating these steps, Jenkins streamlines our CI process, ensuring that changes in the source code are seamlessly deployed with no manual intervention.
-This results in efficient and reliable software delivery.